 3. Think about habits you have or could develop to make small changes

-For just a moment, take inventory of the habits you have that either support your healthy eating or derail it.
-Knowing where you stand is a great starting point, and a great way to actively decide to change course to eat healthy to stay healthy.
-Now, that you know what supports you and what sends you off course, leverage your good habits and commit to developing new, healthier habits.
+For just a moment, take inventory of the habits you have that either support you or derail you.
+Knowing where you stand is a great starting point, and a great way to actively decide to change course.
+Now, that you know what supports you and what sends you off course, leverage your good habits and commit to developing new, better habits.

 Lifestyle changes are all about small changes – nothing drastic overnight.
 Small changes made day in and day out over time really build momentum and lasting results.
 And when you make small changes successfully, it gives you confidence to make other small changes.
 All these small changes build on one another and grow you into your best self.